-OK, so this might be somewhat contradictory to the last recommendation, but stay with me.
-Watermelon is not a typical solid food as it contains more than 90% water, providing essential fluids the body needs during a cleanse.
+Watermelons are more than 90% water, providing essential fluids the body needs during a cleanse.
 The remainder of the food is fiber which helps clean away buildup in the intestines, thus reducing toxic stressors.
 Watermelon is also a diuretic, encouraging urine flow that aids the removal of toxins from the kidneys.
 The high potassium content helps break down kidney stones so wastes can be removed through normal urination.
 The potassium content of watermelon contributes to lowering blood pressure, an important aspect of kidney health.

-5. Plan for a 3-Day Cleanse
+5. Plan for a 4-Day Cleanse

 6. Consume Plenty of Water

-Too much water can be just as bad for you as too little.
-Drink too much and electrolytes flush from the body, creating dangerous chemical imbalances.
 As a general rule, consume roughly half of your body weight (in ounces) of water daily.
 So, if you weigh 150 pounds you should aim for 75 ounces, or about nine 8-oz glasses of water.
 Although clean, clear water is ideal, fluid can come from a variety of sources, such as juices or broths.

 7. Prevent Electrolyte Loss

 Drinking only water during a cleanse could increase electrolyte loss, possibly leading to an electrolyte imbalance.
-Avoid this problem by drinking homemade organic vegetable broth.
+Avoid this by drinking homemade organic vegetable broth.
 Take a variety of chopped organic vegetables such as carrots, beets, onion, celery, sweet potatoes, and dark leafy greens and simmer in water for over an hour.
 Consume this broth several times a day.

 8. Quick Relief is Possible

-At the first sign of pain, mix 2 ounces of organic olive oil with 2 ounces of organic lemon juice.
+At the first sign of discomfort, mix 2 ounces of organic olive oil with 2 ounces of organic lemon juice.
 Drink this straight and follow with 12 ounces of purified water.
 Thirty minutes later squeeze half a lemon into another 12 ounces of purified water and add a tablespoon of organic raw apple cider vinegar.
 Drink.
 Once the pain diminishes, plan and follow a cleanse to get the remainder of kidney crystallization and toxins out of the system.

 9. Use Lemon Juice